 · The preference is to locate on undeveloped land such as vacant, industrial, or commercial lands.
 The potential sites should be near a road for year-round access to the site and 100-year floodplains should be avoided.

 This diagram shows the sequence of steps in the substation siting and transmission line routing process.
-The bulk of the preliminary siting and routing will be conducted through March.
+The bulk of the preliminary siting and routing was conducted in the Spring.
 MEA has identified the general study area based on results of system studies indicating where the power is most needed.
 Within this study area, we are collecting existing and planned land use data and environmental resource data, and working with different agencies such as the Alaska Department of Transportation to get important information.
 We are also starting our public and member outreach process now because we are a member built-and-led electric co-op; our members’ feedback and ideas are important to us as we plan for our future power generation.

 Additional timeline events include: